Industrial fermentation: Sewage treatment

 In the process of sewage treatment, sewage is digested by enzymes secreted by bacteria.
 Solid organic matters are broken down into harmless, soluble substances and carbon dioxide.
 Liquids that result are disinfected to remove pathogens before being discharged into rivers or the sea or can be used as liquid fertilizers.
 Digested solids, known also as sludge, is dried and used as fertilizer.
 Gaseous byproducts such as methane can be utilized as biogas to fuel electrical generators.
 One advantage of bacterial digestion is that it reduces the bulk and odor of sewage, thus reducing space needed for dumping.
 The main disadvantage of bacterial digestion in sewage disposal is that it is a very slow process.

 Agricultural feed

 A wide variety of agroindustrial waste products can be fermented to use as food for animals, especially ruminants.
 Fungi have been employed to break down cellulosic wastes to increase protein content and improve in vitro digestibility.

 Precision fermentation

 Precision fermentation is an approach to manufacturing specific functional products which intends to minimise the production of unwanted by-products through the application of synthetic biology, particularly by generating synthetic "cell factories" with engineered genomes and metabolic pathways optimised to produce the desired compounds as efficiently as possible with the available resources.
 Precision fermentation of genetically modified microorganisms may be used to manufacture proteins needed for cell culture media, providing for serum-free cell culture media in the manufacturing process of cultured meat.
 A 2021 publication showed that photovoltaic-driven microbial protein production could use 10 times less land for an equivalent amount of protein compared to soybean cultivation.
+Some Food Regulatory Agencies such as the FDA do not require the labeling of precision fermented foods as GMO since they are produced by, but do not contain the genetically engineered organisms.
+It is unclear how regulation will be handled in EU markets, with some Startups such as Formo and Those Vegan Cowboys forming the Food Fermentation Europe (FFE) alliance together with other alt-protein startups to seek regulatory approval.